ppp-kohe/autogui/README.md

 <img src="docs/images/image-prop-h.png" srcset="docs/images/image-prop-h.png 1x, docs/images/image-prop.png 2x" alt="Properties">

 A *getter* method is a method whose name starts with `get` or `is` for booleans and which does not take any arguments with returning a value of the type of the property.
-A *setter* method is a method whose name starts with `set` and which does takes only 1 argument of the type of the property value.
+A *setter* method is a method whose name starts with `set` and which takes only one argument of the type of the property value.

 If a property is defined only a getter method, then the property value becomes *read-only*.